-Those emission spectra arise from radiative decay.
+Emission spectra arise from radiative decay.

-The emission spectrum resulting from radioactive decaytypicallyproduces multiple lines or bands.
+The emission spectrum resulting from radioactive decay typically produces multiple lines or bands.
 These denote numerous transitions between the vibrational or rotational levels of elevated electronic states and the molecule's ground state.
-Our emphasis was on electronic transitions; nevertheless, the energylevels involved are contingent upon the electronic state of the molecule as well as its vibrational and rotational states.
+Our emphasis was on electronic transitions; nevertheless, the energy levels involved are contingent upon the electronic state of the molecule as well as its vibrational and rotational states.
 Emission spectra are typically analyzed based on the energy differential between the molecule's beginning and final states.
 The emission spectrum of molecules transiting between electronic states reveals details on the molecule's electronic structure, the energy necessary to elevate the molecule to a higher energy state, and the energy emitted when it reverts to the ground state.
-The intricate complexity of the emission spectrum arises from the vibrational and rotational levels involved in the transitions.
-The emission spectra of fluorescent compounds generally feature peaks that correspond to transitions among several vibrational energy levels in the ground electronic state.
-The peaks are arranged based on the vibrational frequencies of the molecule, providing insights into its structure and behavior.
-Phosphorescence spectra provide insight into triplet states and their associated transition mechanisms.